 The city failed to flourish after that, and then lost its walls in 1675.
 The Abbey remained an important part of the town's life, however, right up until 1792.

 That's when the revolutionary French swept across Limburg.
 With their strong anticlerical views, they were none too happy about the Abbot in the city's midst.
 They scared him and his monks away, and then plundered the Abbey.

-But after the Abbey, along came the apples.
+But after the loss of its Abbey, help came along in the shape of a pear.
+Rather a lot of pears, in fact.
 St. Truiden became a growing centre of fruit production in the 19th-century, supplying cities across Flanders.
 That helped restore the city to a semblance of prosperity after its long decline.
-And although the wars of the 20-century left their mark – the Germans passed through the town twice – compared to other Belgian cities, St. Truiden was left relatively unscathed.
+And although the wars of the 20th-century left their mark – the Germans passed through the town twice – compared to other Belgian cities, St. Truiden was left relatively unscathed.

 More damaging was the terrible fire of 1975, which destroyed many of the Abbey's buildings.
-But its tower still stands proud.
-And it is still the best place to head first, to get a proper measure of the 'fruity St.Tru'.
+But one of its two towers still stands proud.

 Getting There & Getting About

 Caught between Leuven and Liege, St. Truiden is close to the main roads that slice through Limburg towards the Ardennes.
 Come by road from the Channel coast ports, and the E40 is your friend.
 The A10 section of the E40 will get you to Brussels, then the A3/E40 takes-over as you strike out to Liege.